Th1nhNg0/Crypto-DCA-Analyzer/README.md

    - Fear Index showing percentage of days in negative territory
    - Highest and lowest prices with dates
 2. Overall portfolio performance metrics with allocation breakdown
-3. Price charts and CSV files saved with consistent naming (e.g., `dca_analysis_20240219_123456_btc.png` and `dca_analysis_20240219_123456.csv`):
+3. Visual analysis based on selected plot-type:
-   - Price history and average cost basis
+   - Individual pair charts showing price history, cost basis, and P/L (when using 'all' or 'both')
-   - Profit/loss percentage over time
+   - Total portfolio performance chart (when using 'total' or 'both')
-   - Key statistics and trends
+4. CSV files containing detailed analysis data
-4. All output files are saved in the `dca/` directory with timestamps for easy tracking
+5. All output files are saved in the `dca/` directory with timestamps for easy tracking

 ## Examples